ndorfin/pttrnr/readme.md

 The dev server can be started uisng `npm start`.

-While the dev server is running you get:

-- Sass compilation and watching (including in the assets folder)
-- BrowserSync
-- Eleventy monitoring for file changes

 ## Adding patterns

 1. Add a `.yml` file to `src/_data/patterns`, using the `pattern_model.yml` as a reference.